 Your purchase supports the APA

-What should I do about my mood swings?
+What should I do to treat my mood swings?

 It is important to understand you are not alone; mood swings are just another aspect of the pregnancy experience.
 Knowing that what you are experiencing is normal and somewhat expected may help you cope.